wp-plugins/basic-comment-quicktags/readme.txt

 This plugin displays the most basic of quicktag buttons on your comment forms, using the Quicktag API built into WordPress (as of 3.3).

+You can turn these on and off on the discussions page (see the screenshots).

 **Misc**

 * [Plugin Site](http://halfelf.org/plugins/basic-comment-quicktags/)
 * [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5227973)

 == Frequently Asked Questions ==